Aviator Game by Spribe: Review, Rules, Strategies and Free Demo

 Loyalty points.
 Accumulated over time and exchangeable for cash or higher withdrawal limits.

-All of the above apply to real-money play.
-Demo mode remains completely free.
+All of the above apply to real-money play only.
+The free demo is completely unrestricted.

 In-Game Promotions